francisdavey/physics/planning/leibniz.md

 PORTAL: doesn't need to be rigorous at all, often is closer to sociology/history than mathematics ("some people write it this way because...", "traditional to use k here because...").
 Cheap to include, low-stakes, but has real independent payoff: it's what lets someone go and open a real paper.
 Can sometimes be a part of or the same as FORMALISES but often will not be.

-Sketch: is a tag for some text that means we are expanding out an idea.
+Sketch: is a tag for some text that means I am expanding out an idea.
 This may be used in the final write-up, but helps feel out what is in my head.

 REMARK: tags tell are things said to myself.
 Sometimes these will include remarks on formalisation